cdpxe/WendzelNNTPd/README.md

 # WendzelNNTPd

-The WendzelNNTPd is an IPv6-ready Usenet server (NNTP daemon) with the main goal to maximize usability on the console level.
-WendzelNNTPd achieves that by breaking down complicated things to an easy-to-use configuration file + tool.
-The server is portable (Linux/*BSD/*nix), supports AUTHINFO authentication, contains support for Access Control Lists (ACL), role based access control (RBAC) and supports invisible newsgroups.
-It currently allows MySQL and SQLite backends
+**WendzelNNTPd** is an IPv6-ready Usenet server (NNTP daemon) with the main goal to maximize usability on the console level.
+WendzelNNTPd achieves this by breaking down complicated things into an easy-to-use configuration file and tool.
+The server is portable (Linux/*BSD/*nix), supports AUTHINFO authentication, contains support for Access Control Lists (ACL), Role-based Access Control (RBAC) and supports invisible newsgroups.
+It currently supports MySQL and SQLite backends.

 ## Features